 - ½ teaspoon salt

-- 2 sticks 1 cup unsalted butter, room temperature
+- 1 cup unsalted butter room temperature

 - 1 large egg

-- Freshly grated zest of 3 lemons
+- 2 tablespoons Freshly grated lemon zest I used three lemons

 - 1 tablespoon freshly squeezed lemon juice

-Whisk together flour, baking soda, cream of tartar, and salt in a medium bowl.
+- Whisk together flour, baking soda, cream of tartar, and salt in a medium bowl.

-Add the egg and lemon zest and juice and beat until combined.
+- Add the egg and lemon zest and juice and beat until combined.

-Add the flour mixture; beat until just combined, scraping down the sides of the bowl as needed.
+- Add the flour mixture; beat until just combined, scraping down the sides of the bowl as needed.
 Transfer dough to a bowl, cover with plastic wrap, and refrigerate for at least 2 hours or overnight.

-When ready to bake, preheat oven to 350ºF.
+- When ready to bake, preheat oven to 350ºF.

-Prepare two large baking sheets by lining them with parchment paper.
+- Prepare two large baking sheets by lining them with parchment paper.

-Place sugar in a shallow bowl and shape leveled tablespoons of dough into 1-inch balls.
+- Place sugar in a shallow bowl and shape leveled tablespoons of dough into 1-inch balls.
 Roll balls in sugar to coat completely.

-Place about 3 inches apart on the prepared baking sheets.
+- Place about 3 inches apart on the prepared baking sheets.

-Put cookie sheets into oven and rotate about halfway through.
+- Put cookie sheets into oven and rotate about halfway through.
 Bake for 12 – 15 minutes or until the edges just begin to golden.

-Transfer cookies to a wire rack to cool completely.
+- Transfer cookies to a wire rack to cool completely.